andyrutkowski/-inbetween/WritingProject.md

 Inspiration creates us.
 It reinvents.
 It pushes us into the mystery that is life.

-The desert air is life.
-It lifts the sun and lets the colors shine brightly.
-Some think I came here to escape New York, but the desert did not offer escape.
-It offered recognition.
-It saw me for me.
-The quiet and open spaces filled me with a joy that moved like a current through my body and into my hands.

 People speak of the desert as empty.
 It is not empty.
 It is exact.
 It does not interfere.
 It does not impose narrative.
 It allows you to see